MikeJollie2707/serverless-chat-app/lambda/authorizer/README.md

 zip package.zip authorizer.py
 ```

-Now you can upload `package.zip` to AWS Lambda.
+If you use Terraform, you can stop here and run Terraform.
+Otherwise, you can upload `package.zip` to AWS Lambda.
 You need to edit the Lambda runtime to be `authorizer.authorizer`.
 The version needs to match with your local Python version (up to minor version according to semver).
 Don't forget to set environment variables.